—

 Cons

-Understanding Bean-to-Cup Machines
+Understanding Bean-to-Cup Machines and Coffee Beans

-Key Factors in Choosing Beans
+Key Considerations When Choosing Beans

-Roast Level and Flavor Profiles
+Roast Level and Flavor Profile

 What type of roast is generally recommended for bean-to-cup machines?